davidpacold/my-first-twilio-app/README.md

 The process entails building an app that utilizes the Twilio platform and then giving a demo of the app you built.

 This project will document my journey to earning my Track Jacket!
-Here I will be outlining the general process of setting up a twilio account, the steps I followed to learn and build my app, and provide some tips and tricks as I learn them.
+Here I will be outlining the general process of setting up a Twilio account, the steps I followed to learn and build my app, and provide some tips and tricks as I learn them.

 Some of my ideas for the app are:
 - a number guessing app, the server generates a random number between 1 and 10, and then the user guesses a number, the server returns a match or a clue